achowd53/AmazonPriceTracker/README.md

 Price Tracker for Amazon built on AWS architecture generated with AWS CDK for TypeScript with Python for the backend AWS Lambda functions, and a UI available in Java

 ## Left To Implement
-sendScheduledMessages.py
-getTrackedPrices.py
+Add API Documentation
 Java UI

 ## CDK Setup

 1) Get AWS Accounts Information And Store In lib/config/constants.ts
+2) Set AWS SES Verified Email in lib/lambda_handlers/sendScheduledMessages.py
-2) Setup AWS Credentials For Accounts To Use AWS Cli
+3) Setup AWS Credentials For Accounts To Use AWS Cli
-3) Run `cdk bootstrap`
+4) Run `cdk bootstrap`

 This is a blank project for CDK development with TypeScript.